California Miniature

 Rescue Miniature Schnauzer Mix Turbo

-We rescued Turbo from the Los Angeles West Valley shelter with a fractured pelvis.
-We took him straight to the ASEC surgery center where he had a femoral head osteotomy.
-Turbo has healed up and is as good as new.
-Turbo is about 2 years old and weighs about 12 lbs.
+Turbo was rescued from the Los Angeles West Valley shelter with a fractured pelvis and taken directly to ASEC surgery center, where he underwent a femoral head osteotomy.
+He has since made a full recovery and is doing great.

-Turbo appears to be in good health.
-He is neutered, microchipped, and current on vaccinations.
+Turbo is in good health, neutered, microchipped, and current on all vaccinations.

 Rescue Miniature Schnauzer Mix Puppy Holly

-All three puppies appear to be in good health.
-Holly is spayed, microchipped, and current on vaccinations.
+Holly is in good health, spayed, microchipped, and current on all vaccinations.

-Holly is being fostered in La Canada Flintridge.
-If you are interested in adopting Holly, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
+Holly is being fostered in La Cañada Flintridge.
+If you’d like to give Holly a loving home, please complete a CMSR adoption application at (http://www.schnauzers.us/adoptionformsouth.html).
 Contact John Hoffman at cmsr@schnauzers.us if you have any questions about Holly.
+(Henry and Honey have been adopted.)

 Rescue Miniature Schnauzer Sheldon

-Sheldon is being fostered in La Canada Flintridge.
-If you are interested in adopting Sheldon, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
+Sheldon is being fostered in La Cañada Flintridge.
+If you’d like to give Sheldon a loving home, please complete a CMSR adoption application (http://www.schnauzers.us/adoptionformsouth.html).
 Contact John Hoffman at cmsr@schnauzers.us if you have any questions about Sheldon.

 Rescue Schnoodle Pinky